Document Type

 Abstract

-The hot topic in corporate governance is the debate over corporate purpose and, in particular, whether corporations should shift their purpose from the pursuit of shareholder wealth to pursuing a broader conception of stakeholder or societal value.
-We argue that this debate has overlooked the critical predicate questions of whether a corporation should have a purpose at all and, if so, why,
+Corporate purpose is the hot topic in corporate governance.
+Critics are calling for corporations to shift their purpose away from shareholder value as a means of addressing climate change, equity and inclusion, and other social values.
+We argue that this debate has overlooked the critical predicate questions of whether a corporation should have a purpose at all and, if so, what role it serves.

-We nonetheless argue that articulating a corporate purpose can be valuable, and we justify a specification of corporate purpose on instrumental grounds.
-Because a corporation consists of a variety of constituencies with differing interests and objectives, an articulated corporate purpose enables those constituencies both to select those corporations with which they wish to identify and to navigate the terms of that association through contract or regulation.
-Our instrumental view of the corporation brings a new perspective to the purpose debate.
+Instead, we identify an instrumental function for corporate purpose.
+Because a corporation consists of a variety of constituencies with differing interests and objectives, an articulated, measurable, and enforceable corporate purpose enables those constituencies both to select those corporations with which they wish to identify and to navigate the terms of that association through contract or regulation.
+We highlight the role of purpose in enabling a corporation to commit to core policies of its business model and for which the corporation has a comparative advantage.
+Critically, our instrumental view highlights the role of purpose as a voluntary tool to facilitate the goals of corporate participants rather than a regulatory instrument to promote specific public policies.

 Repository Citation